Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Conclusion

 \section{Conclusion}

-In this paper, we investigated the utility of the Teager-Kaiser Energy Operator on three EEG classification tasks, namely motor imagery, emotion recognition, and epilepsy detection.
-A Gabor filterbank was applied within each canonical band to extract band-specific signals, followed by the application of TKEO to extract statistical features, and instantaneous modulation features using the DESA-1 demodulation algorithm.
-Experimental results demonstrate that TKEO-based features achieve competitive performance compared to baseline measures, improving accuracy in motor imagery and epilepsy detection tasks, while performing on par with energy-based features on emotion recognition.
+In this paper, we investigated the utility of the Teager-Kaiser Energy Operator on three EEG classification tasks: motor imagery, emotion recognition, and epilepsy detection.
+A Gabor filterbank was applied within each canonical band to isolate subbands, followed by the application of TKEO to extract statistical features, and instantaneous modulation features using the DESA-1 demodulation algorithm.
+Experimental results demonstrate that TKEO-based features achieve competitive performance compared to baseline measures and contribute complementary information, improving accuracy in motor imagery and epilepsy detection tasks, while performing on par with energy-based features on emotion recognition.
 Feature fusion across frequency bands further improves performance, highlighting the narrowband sensitivity of TKEO.
 Overall, our analysis indicates that TKEO is a valuable tool for EEG signal analysis, both as a standalone method and as a complementary feature extraction technique.
-A promising direction for future work is the integration of TKEO into deep learning (DL) frameworks, combining the predictive power of DL with physiologically meaningful, interpretable representations.
+Future work could explore integrating TKEO into deep learning (DL) frameworks, combining the predictive power of DL with physiologically meaningful, interpretable representations.
+Another direction is combining TKEO-based features, which capture local transient energy dynamics, with functional connectivity measures for modeling large-scale neural interactions~\cite{fc}.